dancek/hannuhartikainen.fi/content/blog/arch-wsl.md

 This is probably the first time I felt like I can get basic day-to-day stuff done easily on Windows.
 Clone a git repo, `rg` for something, modify a bit with Vim, branch, commit, push, done.
 Easy.

 I've dabbled with Cygwin a long time ago, then MSYS, then Git Bash.
 They were always kludgy.
 WSL seems to mostly work alright.
 I realize there are things like the standard `fakeroot` not working, but basic stuff works OK.
 Not brilliantly, as running commands seems quite slow compared to what I'm used to on Linux and MacOS machines.
-Probably because my shell config is on the complicated side and syscalls on WSL are expensive.
+Probably because my shell config is on the complicated side[^footnote:1] and syscalls on WSL are expensive.

 There are some issues.
 For example, I wrote this post on Windows using native Visual Studio Code, while running a Hugo server in WSL.
-The Hugo process didn't notice when the files were changed.
-It did notice changes made in Vim, so it looks like the issue is with Linux/Windows interop.
+The Hugo process didn't notice when the files were changed.[^footnote:1] It did notice changes made in Vim, so it looks like the issue is with Linux/Windows interop.
 I expect a lot of similar minor (but annoying) problems.

 Now that I realize it's not horribly complicated, I wonder if I should try installing NixOS or GuixSD.
 Maybe if I actually use this a lot.